-The Government is working with health services, care providers, local authorities, charities and supermarkets to make sure that vulnerable individuals can get the support they need to remain at home whilst shielding.
-Deliveries of food parcels are already taking place to some of these individuals, and supermarkets including Sainsburys are using Government data to contact shielded individuals (as well as those over 70) to arrange online delivery services.
+The Government is working with health services, care providers, local authorities, charities and supermarkets to make sure that vulnerable individuals can get the support they need to remain at home whilst shielding continues.
+Deliveries of food parcels are taking place to some of these individuals, and supermarkets including Sainsburys are using Government data to contact shielded individuals (as well as those over 70) to arrange online delivery services.
 If you wish to register as extremely vulnerable, you can do so on the Government website here.

 Assistance in Northamptonshire